f4grx/sys11/README.md

 The goal is to build a robust, simple, reliable, and repairable computer from scrap, similar to what collapseOS is seeking.

-The main shell is a forth interpreter.
-The "old" shell (readline/parse args/execute) is still retained for the moment but it may go away as soon as Forth is working properly.
+The project defines two ROM images:
+* a shell interface with assemble-time modular commands, development is halted.
+* a forth interpreter.

-Forth is a portable stack-based language wich is surprisingly powerful, even on small targets.
+Forth is a portable stack supported language wich is surprisingly powerful, even on small targets.
 It has the potential to describe complex programs in a very compact way.

+A lot of resources about forth are available online.
+This project defines a minimally small forth interpreter with indirect threading.
+The goal is to build a 68hc11 interpreter that can be used to write the interpreter itself, so it has to be as small as possible.

 CPU: 68HC11A0, the most basic one.
 This is what I found in my drawer, and is more desirable than a basic 6502 or other because it has integrated peripherals.